The Tag class turned out to be something of a beast, partly because

 At first, I wasn't sure if that would be too complex for what I needed —

-Since I'd just encountered the classList
+Since I'd just encountered the classList property in the last

 couple of weeks, I'd obviously never used it, so it wasn't a big concern for me to